isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/import-certificate.md

 ## You can apply for an Import Certificate (IC) if:

--   You are importing goods into Singapore which are subject to the exporting country’s export control, or
+-   You are importing goods into Singapore which are subject to the exporting country’s export control, and
 -   The exporting country requires an IC.

 Submit the [application form](https://form.gov.sg/#!/60408fffd83b890011c7f8ab).